Ruitulyu/KAS-Analyzer/index.md

 Example: nohup KAS-pipe2 genomicdist -o KAS-seq_genomic_distribution -p KAS-seq_peaks.bed -s hg19 &

 -o [prefix]: please input the prefix (basename) of 'KAS-pipe2 genomicdist' output files.
-Default: basename of KAS-seq peak file.
+DEFAULT: basename of KAS-seq peak file.

 -c: please specify if the percentages of normal genomic feature distribution is generated, which is regard as a control.
 DEFAULT: off.